Health and Wellbeing Panel

 A Caring Home is a combination of a smart (or connected) home coupled with adaptations and remote care services, all of which are configured to meet the needs and wants of the resident.
 The Caring Home is part of a care eco-system with facilities ranging from relevant care information sources to response services.
 In turn, this eco-system should be part of a smart neighbourhood.

 Take part in the Health and Wellbeing Panel

-The next meeting of the Health and Wellbeing Panel will be on March 9th at the Business Design Centre in London.
+The next meeting of the Health and Wellbeing Panel will be in early 2019.
 SH&BA Members attend free; non members pay £50.00 to cover the day delegate costs.
 Members will be advised the discount code.
 Joining instructions will be given on registration.